-UNIT 4 - MEDIA PRODUCTION AND ISSUES IN THE MEDIA
+UNIT 4 - MEDIA PRODUCTION; AGENCY AND CONTROL IN AND OF THE MEDIA

-Students focus on the production and post-production stages of the media production process, bringing the media production design created in Unit 3 to its realisation.
-They refine their media production in response to feedback and through personal reflection, documenting the iterations of their production as they work towards completion.
+In this unit students focus on the production and post-production stages of the media production process, bringing the pre-production plans created in Unit 3 to their realisation.
+Students refine their media production in response to feedback and through personal reflection, documenting the iterations of their production as they work towards completion.

 Students explore the relationship between the media and audiences, focusing on the opportunities and challenges afforded by current developments in the media industry.
-They consider the nature of communication between the media and audiences, explore the capacity of the media to be used by governments, institutions and audiences, and analyse the role of the Australian government in regulating the media.
+They consider the nature of communication between the media and audiences, explore the capacity of the media to be used by governments, institutions and audiences, and analyse the role of the Australian government in regulating the media